sadnessOjisan/datacat/README.md

 ## Why free

-This app can deploy to Vercel.
+This app can deploy to Vercel which is free.
 Of cource, you can deploy ohter infrastrcuture.

 ## How to use